 Work

-Work is the amount of energy required to move a mass a distance by applying a certain force.
+Work is the amount of energy involved in moving a certain mass through a distance with the use of force.

 Power